 For those outside of South America the growing Peruvian diaspora means you can often find dedicated instructors teaching these passionate dances in major cities worldwide keeping the vibrant heritage of Peru dancing alive across the globe.

-Frequently Asked Questions About Peruvian Dance Culture
+Frequently Asked Questions About Peru Dance

 You can easily find dance schools in the US that teach traditional Peruvian dances especially in major cities with strong Latin American communities like Miami Los Angeles and New York.
 If you prefer learning at home there are numerous online resources and apps that teach traditional Peruvian dances step by step.
 You can also find digital downloads of traditional Peruvian dance performances and connect with instructors specializing in Andean dance traditions who teach through virtual workshops.